-Attribute Description text: string Text is an attribute that is text that the modeler wishes to communicate to the reader of the Diagram. textFormat: string = "text/plain" This attribute identifies the format of the text.
+Attribute Description text: string Text is an attribute that is text that the modeler wishes to communicate to the reader of the Diagram.

+This attribute identifies the format of the text.
 It SHALL follow the mime-type format.
 The default is "text/plain."